dptww1/ijbsputils/README.md

 If the file doesn't exist, you can opt to have the plug-in create it for you.

 The renderer can be a JSP file or a Freemarker (".ftl") file.
 If you have a file named "taglibs" with the same extension, that file will be included when the renderer is created.

+2. *Go To Model*

+If you have focus on a JSP or FTL file, "Go To Model" will open the corresponding Java file containing the current file as a @Renderer.Path.
+If there are multiple possibilities, you'll be given a choice of which to navigate to.

 Bugs/Issues
 -----------